Computing & ICT

 In this unit Pupils will plan a digital game, create and edit and then test the game with a focus group, identifying any areas for improvement.

-Any Year 10 pupils following either Computing course have the opportunity to visit the EGX Gaming exhibition in Birmingham.
+Any Year 10 pupils following either Computing course have the opportunity to visit the EGX Gaming exhibition.
 EGX is the UK’s biggest games event where pupils are able to get hands-on with the world's biggest PC and console games before they're released.